tikv/website/content/docs/3.0/tasks/try.md

 ---
-title: Developers
+title: Try
-description: Try docker locally
+description: Try locally with Docker
 menu:
     docs:
-        parent: Try
+        parent: Tasks
+        weight: 1
 ---

 In this guide, you'll learn how to quickly get a tiny TiKV cluster running locally, then you'll use our Rust client to get, set, and scan data in TiKV.
 Then you'll learn how to quickly start and stop a TiKV cluster to accompany your development environment.

 This guide won't worry about details such as security, resiliency, or production-readiness.
-(Those topics are covered more in the [Try for Administrators](../administrators) guide, and in detail in the [deploy](../../deploy/introduction) guides.)
+(Those topics are covered more in detail in the [deploy](../../deploy/introduction) guides.)
 Nor will this guide cover how to develop TiKV itself (See [`CONTRIBUTING.md`](https://github.com/tikv/tikv/blob/master/CONTRIBUTING.md).)
 Instead, this guide focuses on an easy development experience and low resource consumption.

 ## Overview